ghc-proposals/ghc-proposals/proposals/0737-abstractly-keyed-implicit-bindings.rst

 Implementation Plan
 -------------------
-I'm willing to implement this, though I may need support.
+I'm willing to implement this, though I may need support to enforce the full application constraint.

 Acknowledgments
 ---------------